 - Changes in personality and behaviour

 Recent studies suggest that Alzheimer’s disease is caused by a combination of genetic, lifestyle, and environmental factors that affect the brain over time.
-Presence of plaques and tangles inside brain cells leads to decline and eventual cell death.
-Factors like – age above 65 years, Down syndrome, female sex, Mild Cognitive Impairment or head trauma in the past, diabetes, stroke and heart problems increase the risk for both Alzheimer’s disease and vascular dementia.
+The presence of plaques and tangles inside brain cells leads to decline and eventual cell death.
+Factors like – age above 65 years, Down syndrome, female sex, Mild Cognitive Impairment or head trauma in the past, diabetes, stroke, and heart problems increase the risk for both Alzheimer’s disease and vascular dementia.

 Apart from pharmacological treatment, psychosocial intervention is also an imperative part of the treatment process.
 It is important both for the patient and also for his/her caregivers.

-- Supportive therapy – A form of psychotherapy in which the therapist assists the patient and the caregivers deal appropriately with a range of emotions like despair, anger, feelings of helplessness and sadness that they experience because of the illness.
+- Supportive therapy – A form of psychotherapy in which the therapist assists the patient and the caregivers in dealing appropriately with a range of emotions like despair, anger, feelings of helplessness, and sadness that they experience because of the illness.

 - Cognitive rehabilitation – Training the patient to engage in mentally challenging activities like solving puzzles, Sudoku, Scrabble, etc.

-- Memory aids – Memory deficits is one of the main features of dementia.
-Helping the patient remember things by maintaining a pocket diary, making note of important dates and contact numbers, preparing flashcards, labelling rooms at home so that they do not lose their way, setting reminder notes in the phone for medicines, etc.
+- Memory aids – Memory deficits are one of the main features of dementia.
+Helping the patient remember things by maintaining a pocket diary, making notes of important dates and contact numbers, preparing flashcards, labeling rooms at home so that they do not lose their way, setting reminder notes on the phone for medicines, etc.